sidneifjr/Siberian/README.md

 </div>
 ```

-Obs.: The "data-item" attribute must be numbered for each item in your slider (0, 1, 2, 3, etcetera).
+It's important to note that the "data-item" attribute must be numbered for each item in your slider (0, 1, 2, 3, etcetera).

-Then, in your main **js** file, create a **sliderOptions** object, with the following parameters:
+Then, in your main **js** file, create a **sliderOptions** object, with the following attributes:

 ```
 const sliderOptions = {